GoogleCloudPlatform/knfsd-cache-utils/docs/changes/next.md

 However, GCP Cloud Monitoring does not support custom resource labels.
 This is likely to be a common issue with other reporting systems either handling resource labels differently, or ignoring them completely.

 To avoid issues the labels for `server`, `path` and `instance` are now reported as metric level labels.

+## Update dashboard to use new metrics

+This adds new graphs using the new metrics to show the total read/write throughput between:

+* KNFSD Proxy and Source.
+* Clients and KNFSD Proxy.

+The new dashboard also corrects an issue where the total number of operations from the KNFSD Proxy to the Source were being under reported.
+This is because the metric agent only parses a single `xprt` (transport) entry.